-Some of the current and likely future needs for these necessary pharmaceutical services are partly met by providers other than pharmacy or appliance contractors, which the HWB have had regard to in completing this assessment.
+Some of the current and likely future needs for these necessary pharmaceutical services are partly met by services which are provided by others than pharmacy or appliance contractors, which the HWB have had regard to in completing this assessment.

 Some of the current and likely future needs for these necessary pharmaceutical services are met by services which are commissioned locally by NHS, or other commissioners, other than NHS England, which the HWB have had regard to in completing this assessment.